catdino002/D-D-nuclear-medow/wes cave.md

 ---
 move an object 20ft uses 1 charge

-bolt summon awind pipe that acselerates any object smaller than 12 inches 20 feet if object makes contact
+bolt summon a wind pipe that accelerates any object smaller than 12 inches 20 feet if object makes contact to a living thing do 1d4 damage